National Ski Patrol History

 Perfect North Slopes Ski Patrol History

 The Perfect North Slopes Ski Patrol was originally formed in 1980 at the newly developed ski area called Perfect North Slopes.
 The original patrol consisted of 42 recruits from various backgrounds.
 All went through the complete NSPS training program to become registered basic patrollers.
-As the area has grown and increased the number of customers served, the patrol has expanded to its current level of 200 adult members and 30 junior members.
+As the area has grown and increased the number of customers served, the patrol has expanded to its current level of 200 adult members.

 Observe The Code